krishauser/Klampt/README.md

 ### Using Docker

-Using [Docker](https://www.docker.com) to run this application is the easiest way to install and use Klamp't on your machine.
+Using [Docker](https://www.docker.com) to run this application is an easy way to install and use Klamp't on your machine.
 In order to use this method, you must download and set up Docker.
 Tutorials are available for [OSX](http://docs.docker.com/mac/started/), [Linux](http://docs.docker.com/linux/started) and [Windows](http://docs.docker.com/windows/started).

 #### Running the Image